nasa/bplib/README.md

    * `make CONFIG={my_config_makefile}`
    * `sudo make CONFIG={my_config_makefile} install`

-3. To build the Lua extension used for unit testing (and useful for any user implemented Lua applications), then you need to have Lua installed on your system.
+3. To build the optional Lua extension used for unit testing (and useful for any user implemented Lua applications), then you need to have Lua installed on your system.
 Given the various versions and configurations Lua can be found in for different systems, the default behavior of the makefile is to look for Lua 5.3 in `/opt/lua5.3` which assumes you've downloaded and installed Lua yourself.
 This can be accomplished via the followings steps:
    * Download Lua 5.3 from `www.lua.org`
    * `tar -xvzf lua-5.3.X.tar.gz` where X is whatever the latest stable version of Lau 5.3 is.
    * `cd lua-5.3.X`